-Fitness Level: Easy-Moderate: For the most part, this Iranian adventure is not super physically demanding.
-We do have a couple days trekking in the Zagros mountains which does require a basic fitness level.
+Easy-Moderate: For the most part, this Iranian adventure is not super physically demanding.
+We do have a couple of days of trekking in the Zagros mountains which does require a basic fitness level.
 The better fitness you have, the more you will enjoy yourself during our time in the mountains.

 If you’re an independent American / British or Canadian traveler, we will help you get what you need to sort the visa, which is much more expensive and full of bureaucratic headaches if you tackle it on your own.
 These nationalities need a special visa with an established itinerary already pre-determined and require an Iranian licensed guide 24/7 which EBT will provide.

 We handle logistics, provide you with unique connections, and allow you to see the best of the country in a relatively short time-frame.
 We also believe in paying our staff competitive wages and investing in local community projects and we strive to make a positive impact on local communities every time we run a tour.

 Contrary to what 99% of the world thinks, Iran is generally a very safe place to travel to.
 If you ever read an honest travel blog about Iran, you will probably see things like “Iran is the safest country I’ve ever been to” or “much safer than traveling in USA or Europe”.
 Violent crimes against foreigners/tourists as well as kidnapping and terror related crimes are VERY rare in Iran.
 In reality, most travelers find a great sense of hospitality and friendly people eager to hang out or invite you to join them for a meal or tea.
 Knowing this, it is best to come to Iran with an open mind and leave prior judgements and misconceptions at home.